ulfschneider/ulf.website/content/posts/2022-12-25-evolution-of-the-jamstack.md

 ## Edge functions

-Edge functions are serverless functions *living on the edge.* Instead of being hosted on a server somewhere in the cloud, edge functions are executed on a server closest to the user (<q>on the edge of the internet</q>).
+Edge functions are serverless functions *living on the edge.* Instead of being hosted on a server somewhere in the cloud, edge functions are executed on a server closest to the user (*on the edge of the internet*).
 This reduces latency and therefore increases speed.
-Also, edge functions have a quicker cold-start  because typically they use a fast starting runtime environment like [Deno](https://deno.land), which allows a faster cold start than [Node.js](https://nodejs.dev/en/), for example.
+Also, edge functions shouldhave a quicker cold-start because typically they use a fast starting runtime environment like [Deno](https://deno.land), which allows a faster cold start than [Node.js](https://nodejs.dev/en/), for example.
 Edge functions are *elite serverless functions.*

 Netlify offers both, serverless functions as well as edge functions.
 Each of them having certain constraints, like maximum memory consumption, execution time limits, and available programming languages.[^netlify-functions] [<cite>11ty build vs. serverless vs. edge</cite>](/2022-10-05-build-serverless-edge/) might be of use for a differentation from the perspective of Zach Leatherman´s 11ty Static Site Generator.[^11ty-build-serverless-edge]